 Hibiscus flowers are very sensitive to influences of weather.
 How they are grown also makes a difference.
 Warmer weather brings out spots and other secondary colors on many of the varieties.
 For instance, red flowers with gold or white markings often appear as solid reds in early spring, but by mid-summer will become fascinating canvases of red, painted exuberantly with the other colors.
 By late fall, the markings will disappear again until temperatures warm up.
 The cool temperatures of fall also bring a deepening of the oranges and reds and purples.
 A flower that was light lavender with white spots in summer, may become a solid medium purple in cooler weather.
 Some flowers are impervious to changes in temperature and are easily recognized year round.
 Others change so dramatically they can hardly be identified in winter.

 Some hibiscus fade dramatically.
 Others hold color all the way until they fold up and drop off the plant.
-Fading can provide pleasing effects with some varieties such as 5th Dimension which has a bright orange edge that changes during the day to yellow.
-Some flowers look their best with their bright opening colors but some look better once the contrast of fading colors has occurred.
-Beauty is in the eye of the beholder but one thing is for sure these new hibiscus will always put on a fascinating and ever changing show!
-That is just part of their charm.
+Fading can provide pleasing effects with some varieties which start of with hot tropical colors and soften to beautiful pastel colors.
+Some flowers look their best with their bright opening colors but some look better with their softened colors.
+Beauty is in the eye of the beholder, but one thing is for sure: these new hibiscus will always put on a fascinating and ever-changing show!
+That is their charm.

 Where Can I Find Information on How to Care for Exotic Hibiscus?